cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 ## Layout buttons

-Before we can run these layouts manually, we'll need to add a button to the webpage.
+In order to run a layout manually, we'll need to add a button to the webpage.
 Return to `index.html` and insert the following:

 ```html